This expert is no longer a staff member at The Heritage Foundation.

-Min-Hua Chiang is an international political economist with an interest in fundamental macroeconomic theories and geopolitical-economic interactions between countries in East Asia and the world.
+Min-Hua Chiang was an international political economist with an interest in fundamental macroeconomic theories and geopolitical-economic interactions between countries in East Asia and the world.

 Her research articles have appeared in numerous academic journals, including African & Asian Studies, East Asia: An International Quarterly, Thunderbird International Business Review, The Pacific Review, China Perspectives, Bandung: Journal of the Global South, Journal of the Asia-Pacific Economy, Journal of China Tourism Research, Revue de la Regulation.